devzero-inc/self-hosted/README.md

 5. **Data Plane**
    - The Control Plane communicates with the **Data Plane**, which includes:
      - **DevZero Cluster**: A Kubernetes cluster.
-     - **DevZero Workspace**: Isolated development environments where users run their applications and workloads.
+     - **DevZero Workspace**: A microVM-based environment built from a recipe.

 ## Repository Structure